Destination Playgrounds in the DC Area: 15 Play Spaces Worth the Trip

 2. Beauvoir School Playground

 This unique playground on the grounds of Beauvoir Elementary School is made of natural materials and designed to encourage outdoor adventurous play for kids.
 The play structures include climbing towers with suspended rope bridges, monkey bars, swings, and a zip line.
-The playground is best for elementary school-aged kids, although there is a small area called the “Little Village,” appropriate for 3 to 5 year olds.
-Because this playground is part of a school, it is only open to the public from 6 pm to dusk on weekdays and all day on weekends and holidays when school is not in session.
+The playground is best for elementary school-aged kids, although there is a small area called the “Little Village,” appropriate for 3- to 5-year-olds.
+Because this playground is part of a school, it is only open to the public from 5:30pm to dusk on weekdays and all day on weekends when school and camp are in session, as well as on holidays and breaks when school and camp are not in session.
 There is parking on the National Cathedral grounds, but no public restrooms.

 3. Lafayette Park Playground

 Not to be confused with Lafayette Park near the White House, Lafayette Playground in the Chevy Chase neighborhood has some truly amazing play structures for big kids.
 The centerpiece is a giant climbing area with ropes like a spider web leading up to a huge gray tunnel slide.
 Local kids call it “The Elephant” because of its size and the slide's resemblance to an elephant’s trunk.
 There is also a fenced play area for toddlers with smaller slides and climbing areas, play houses, bucket swings, and a sand pit.
-There’s also a water sprinkler area open in summer months for little ones to cool off and splash around with giant flower sprayers and a water table.
+A sprinkler area with giant flower sprayers and a water table is open in the summer months for little ones to cool off and splash around.
 A public restroom and water fountains are available.

 4. Palisades Playground and Splash Park

-Leave it to the Nation's Capital to turn everything into a history lesson.
+Leave it to the nation's capital to turn everything into a history lesson.
 This park’s theme is centered around the Potomac and the Native Americans that once lived in the area.
-From a mountain climbing wall to slides and swaying bridges, the park is perfect for preschool-aged children.
-The splash pad offers a water slide, fountain and three raised fish that dump water onto the children.
-With a shaded pavilion, restrooms and free parking, it is a fantastic spot to learn and play while cooling off.
+From a mountain-climbing wall to slides and swaying bridges, the park is perfect for preschool-aged children.
+The splash pad offers a water slide, a fountain, and three raised fish that dump water onto the children.
+With a shaded pavilion, restrooms, and free parking, it is a fantastic spot to learn and play while cooling off.

 Conquer the giant tire dragon at the Recycled Tire Playground.
 Photo by F Delventhal/CC by 2.0